ClintH/ixfx-docs/src/pages/import-zip.md

 Timers.continuously(...);
 ```

-This is how the ixfx demos are organised, you can see this in action [on the repository](https://github.com/clinth/ixfx-demos/).
+This is how the ixfx demos are organised, you can see this in action [in the repository](https://github.com/clinth/ixfx-demos/).